intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 ### Llama3
 Here is an example to measure the tensor quantization statistics on Llama3 with 8 cards:
-> Please note that Llama3-405B requires minimum 8 cards Gaudi3.
+> Please note that Llama3-405B requires minimum 8 Gaudi3 cards.

 Users could export different values to below environment variables to change parameters for tensor quantization statisics
 | Environment Variable | Values |